gregberns/LearningFunctionalProgramming/README.md

 Pure:

+This is pure because everytime you supply a value, the value plus one is returned.
+An error isn't returned some times.
+An invalid value won't be returned on occasion.
+Its always the same return value based on the same input.

 ```
 int increment(i) {
   return i + 1;
 }
 ```

-Pure functions allow us to 'reason' about what the code is going to do very easily.
+Pure functions give us the ability to 'reason' about what the code is going to do very easily.

 Impure code makes it a challenge to understand what 'effects' will occur in the environment when a method is called.

+(Note: When it comes to FP, you will hear a lot about 'impure' and side effects, they are important concepts.)

 To test an impure function you also need to make sure that the environment is in a particular 'state' before you execure the test.
 With Pure functions, everytime you call the function with the same parameters it will ALWAYS return the same value.